EDITORIAL GUIDELINES and NOTES ON STYLE

 - We publish only original, first-run content licensed under the Creative Commons Attribution 4.0 International License.

-Users can use, reuse and build upon the material published in the journal but only for non-commercial purposes.
+Users can use, reuse and build upon the material published in the journal.

 1) multiplication by using any technique,